vlcn-io/cr-sqlite/README.md

 [![loom](https://cdn.loom.com/sessions/thumbnails/0934f93364d340e0ba658146a974edb4-with-play.gif)](https://www.loom.com/share/0934f93364d340e0ba658146a974edb4)

 I'm working on a demo application to show how to use cfsqlite in practice.
-This will live in `examples/music-store`.
+This will live in `examples/music-store` -- current progress: https://www.loom.com/share/09aa7726f5964e5b8a12ca15652f39b2

 You can view a conflict-free DB in action in the `__tests__` folder of the `replicator` package: https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/__tests__/merge-random-2.test.ts